 Ross County and St Mirren opposed 12-12-18, which was proposed for next season and would involve the top two divisions splitting into three leagues of eight midway through the season.

 A revised financial distribution and the merging of the SPL and SFL were included in the plans.

-The stance of County and the Buddies was criticised by Aberdeen and Hearts and St Mirren chairman Stewart Gilmour subsequently called for a "mediator" to be brought in to help resolve matters.
+The stance of County and the Buddies was criticised by Aberdeen and Hearts and

 The SFA cited the "acrimony and rancour" following Monday's SPL vote and urged clubs to "uphold the value of mutual respect".